arnodelorme/wp15/usecase-2.1/README.md

 This implements a pipeline that analyses univariate tabular data.

+## Software installation

+The R-software needs to be installed, specifically including the `Rscript` binary.
+The `optparse` package is ideally installed and on the path.
+If the `optparse` package is not available, it will be downloaded and installed in a temporary directory.

 ## Input data

 The input data is contained in the participants.tsv file from a specific open-access dataset [[1]].
 The pipeline should also work with many other BIDS datasets from OpenNeuro [[2]].